cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 ![Minimum setup](http://blog.stack.systems/wp-content/uploads/2015/01/5-passos-instalacao-zabbix-2-4-guia-definitivo.png)

-Zabbix is free software to monitor the status of various network services, servers and other network equipment; and producing dynamic graphics resource consumption.
+Zabbix is free software who monitor the network equipment ( servers, router, printer,...).
+It produce dynamic graphics resource consumption.
 Zabbix uses MySQL, PostgreSQL or Oracle to store data.
-According to the importance of the number of machines and data to monitor, the choice of the DBMS greatly affects performance.
-Its web interface is written in PHP.
+If there are many machines to monitor, the choice of the DBMS is very important.His web interface is written in PHP.

 Zabbix-server in a network is as follows:

 ![Architecture réseau zabbix](http://image.slidesharecdn.com/zabbixfeaturesin5pictures-03-150131052309-conversion-gate02/95/zabbix-monitoring-in-5-pictures-2-638.jpg?cb=1440581062)

-We note in this architecture as Zabbix-server can monitor the hosts that are installed zabbix-agent or via SNMP daemon.

 ## Preparations